Burn Injury Attorneys in Los Angeles / Practice / Los Angeles Flammable Clothing Burns Attorneys

 This new legislation came about to force a standard in fabric design and manufacture to help mitigate or prevent fire and burn-related harm to individuals.
 This page is to help victims understand how it all applies to them.
 For example, victims must know if they have a potential lawsuit or not.
 They can now understand violations under the Flammable Clothing Act and how it may entitle them to money.

 The Flammable Fabrics Act protects consumers.
 It does so by ensuring clothing and other material goods are flame retardants.
-Hence, the clothing manufacturers have regulations they must comply with that save the consumer.
-Our burn injury attorneys hold these wrongdoers accountable when they fail to act, or act improperly.
+Hence, clothing manufacturers have regulations they must comply with to save the consumer.
+Our burn injury attorneys hold these wrongdoers accountable when they fail to act or act improperly.

 Also, this includes the Flammable Fabrics Act regulations.
 Problem clothing and other material goods often get recalled.
 Usually, this is because they do not meet the standards of the FFA.
 An example might be a ribbon designed for a Christmas tree with hot electrical lights.
 The FFA would require an absolute minimum standard for flame resistance.